binerogroup/documentation/compute/ssh-keys.rst

 - Press **Create key pair**

-Your new **private key** will be downloaded in .pem format and the public key is stored in the platform.
-We recommend setting a password on the key according to above tips.
+Your new **private key** is automatically downloaded to a ``.pem`` file and the public key gets saved in the platform.
+We recommend setting a passphrase on the key according to above tips.

 OpenStack terminal client
 -------------------------